top of page

 Final Tips for View Seekers:

-• Go early or late for fewer crowds and better light.
+• Visit early or late in the day for fewer crowds and better lighting.

 Whether you're after panoramic cityscapes, architectural history, or a sunset drink with a view, Berlin has it all — from gritty towers to glam rooftops.
 Which view will you climb first?